 - Initiating scientific research including submitting proposals on research topics and providing opinions on demographic issues and population policy.

 The Government Population Council, as a part of its initiating, organising and cooperating activities co-organised the following conferences and symposia dedicated to the population policy issues:

-The European Population Conference organised by the European Association for Population Studies, held on 26–30 August 2003 in Warsaw, with the participation of the Warsaw School of Economics (SGH), the Demographic Sciences Committee of the Polish Academy of Sciences, the Polish Demographic Association (PTD) and the CSO.
+The European Population Conference organised by the European Association for Population Studies, held on 26–30 August 2003 in Warsaw, with the participation of the Warsaw School of Economics (SGH), the Demographic Sciences Committee of the Polish Academy of Sciences, the Polish Demographic Association (PTD) and Statistics Poland.